-After graduating from college and entering the workforce, the attention for many recent graduates turns to saving money and planning for that very first home.
+After graduating from college and entering the workforce, the attention of many recent graduates turns to saving money and planning for that very first home.
 Certainly, planning for a first new home is an exciting prospect, but it can be a daunting one as well.
-Working towards a home right out of college should actually involve staying out of financial trouble before ever thinking about a down payment or interest rate.
+Working towards a home right out of college should involve staying out of financial trouble before ever thinking about a down payment or interest rate.

 Pitfalls of Debt

-That cushion is a dangerous one, especially if you already have student loans to contend with and perhaps a car payment plan.
+That cushion is a dangerous one, especially if you already have student loans to contend with and a car payment plan.
 In an era when roughly only a fourth of all college students graduate without significant debt, it is clear that debt is a pertinent issue for the vast majority of recent graduates.
 Debt in your 20s will profoundly impact your ability to buy a piece of real estate or save for retirement in your 30s, further underscoring the necessity to stay out of debt trouble at an early age.

 While student loans certainly play a part in this phenomenon, credit card debt has increased over time as credit has become more freely available in the United States.
 With that freedom has come more abuse and digging a financial hole at an early age is much more possible today than it was 20 years ago.
 When trying to accomplish specific real estate goals, that financial hole can be tough to climb out of.

 As a more realistic goal, owning a piece of property in your early 30s may be the target to shoot for.
 That target is indeed a popular one and the vast majority of first-time home-owners fall in that age bracket.
 After a little under a decade in the workforce, salaries typically reach a home purchasing level around age 30.
 While that salary amount is true for most, the great variable is the kind of debt that must be paid, and early mistakes at 20 can cause payment troubles still at 30.